Viktor An: Awards and honors

 Ahn was awarded the Outstanding Player Award at the Sports Chosun Coca-Cola Sports Awards in January 2006.
 After his victory in Torino, he was selected as Player of the Month by the American Sports Academy.
 He was also named as honorary ambassador for the PyeongChang Winter Olympics bidding committee with Jin Sun-yu.

 In 2008, Ahn was selected as the Most Valuable Player with Lee Kyou-hyuk and Yuna Kim by the Korea Skating Union.
-In the same year, he also received the Men's Team Award at the Asian Sports Awards.
+In the same year, he also received the Men's Team Award at the Asian Sports Awards. with Lee Ho-seok, Song Suk-woo, Oh Se-jong, and Seo Ho-jin.

 Ahn was chosen as the ambassador for the Korea Sports Promotion Foundation in 2009.